mdundek/yava/USE.md

 ## Use the client libraries<a name="clientlib"></a>

+> There are some code samples in the folder `examples/`.

-### NodeJS<a name="libnode"></a>
+### NodeJS library<a name="libnode"></a>

-For now, the client library is not available on NPM. this will change soon wonce I get the time to do so.
+> For now, the client library is not available through NPM.
+This will change soon once I get the time to make it available.
 In the meanwhile, simply copy the folder `src/libraries/NodeJS/yava` to your NodeJS project.

 Require the client library and connect to the YAVA host: